quire-io/guide/_docs/board-03-board-permission.md

 #### Share board with external team

-All of the members in External Team can view the tasks within in this board.
+All of the members in [External Team](/guide/external-team/) can view the tasks within in this board.
 If you add a task in this board, it is automatically assigned to the External Team.

-However, if you add a parent task with an already assigned subtask to this sublist, the subtask will not be reassigned to the External Team.